alexvictoor/react-tdd-handson/README.md

 # Installation
-Clone this repo and then launch "npm install"
-That's all folks!
+Clone this repo and then launch "npm install" webpack-dev-server can also be useful (even if not mandatory).
+To install it simply type npm i -g webpack-dev-server That's all folks!

 To check that everything works properly you can: